 A large number of exercise opportunities, recreation and intramural sports programs are available for SUNY Poly students.
 The fitness center in the Wildcat Field House is fully equipped with state-of-the-art fitness equipment.
-Recreation and intramural activities take place in the athletic facilities, which include a multi-purpose field house with locker rooms and an aerobic exercise room, another full gymnasium in the Campus Center, indoor running tracks, a racquetball court and outdoor fields, including a lighted artificial turf field, and cross country course.
+Recreation and intramural activities take place in the athletic facilities, which include a multi-purpose field house with locker rooms and an aerobic exercise room, another full gymnasium in the Campus Center, indoor running tracks, a racquetball court and outdoor fields, including a lighted artificial turf field, and cross-country course.
 Students can enjoy the beautiful outdoor setting of the campus by hiking the Roemer Fitness Trail.

-The athletics department has added a series of one-credit physical activity courses to the SUNY Poly curriculum.
+One-credit physical activity courses are available through the College of Arts & Sciences.
 Courses such as Introduction to Fitness and Athletic Conditioning can help you achieve your personal health goals and classes on recreational sports can help you hone your skills.